MindShot: A Few-Shot Brain Decoding Framework via Transferring Cross-Subject Prior and Distilling Frequency Domain Knowledge: Related work

 \subsection{Brain decoding}

 The development of brain decoding is closely related to the evolution of decoding methods for brain activity.
-In early years, Horikawa \textit{et al.} \cite{horikawa2017generic} found that different layers of image representations from deep neural networks (DNNs) correlate with neural activity in the visual cortex of the human brain.
-Inspired by this finding, Shen \textit{et al.} \cite{shen2019deep} designed the feature decoder to map fMRI patterns to multi-layer pretrained DNN features of real images.
-With the advent of Generative Adversarial Networks (GANs) \cite{goodfellow2020generative}, researchers had shifted fMRI modalities from mapping to DNNs to the latent space of GANs, which facilitated the reconstructing of human faces \cite{dado2022hyperrealistic,vanrullen2019reconstructing,du2020structured} and natural images \cite{gu2022decoding,ozcelik2022reconstruction,seeliger2018generative}.
+In early years, Shen \textit{et al.} \cite{shen2019deep} design a feature decoder to map fMRI patterns to multi-layer pretrained DNN features of real images.
+With the emergence of GANs \cite{goodfellow2020generative}, researchers shift the study of fMRI modalities from mapping to DNNs to the latent space of GANs, which facilitates the reconstructing of human faces \cite{du2020structured} and natural images \cite{seeliger2018generative}.

-Recently, the framework of brain decoding has been greatly advanced by the breakthrough of multimodal technologies, especially contrastive learning \cite{hjelm2018learning,radford2021learning} and Diffusion models (DMs) \cite{ho2020denoising, rombach2022high}.
-Researchers worked to map fMRI data to a variety of supervised information, including high-level CLIP semantic embedding \cite{takagi2023high,scotti2024reconstructing, lu2023minddiffuser,ozcelik2303brain, chen2024cinematic}, and low-level depth \cite{takagi2023improving} and color \cite{xia2024dream} features.
-Then, the encoded brain activity was fed to DMs, synthesizing high-quality images with semantic fidelity and sufficient detail.
+Recently, brain decoding frameworks have advanced considerably with the development of multimodal technologies, particularly contrastive learning \cite{radford2021learning} and diffusion models (DMs) \cite{rombach2022high}.
+Different methods map fMRI data to a variety of supervised information, including high-level CLIP semantic embedding \cite{takagi2023high,scotti2024reconstructing, lu2023minddiffuser,ozcelik2303brain}, and low-level depth \cite{takagi2023improving} and color \cite{xia2024dream} features.
+Then, the encoded brain activity is fed to DMs to synthesize images with semantic fidelity details.
 Most recently, Wang \textit{et al.} \cite{wang2024mindbridge} has achieved cross-subject brain decoding with a single model using a cyclic fMRI reconstruction mechanism.
-Unlike most brain decoding research, which typically requires numerous fMRI-image pairs to train models, MindShot focuses on new subject brain decoding with only few-shot samples.
+Ferrante \textit{et al.} \cite{ferrante2024through} utilize ridge regression for multi-subject functional alignment, achieving results by using only approximately 10\% of the total data.
+Scotti \textit{et al.} \cite{scotti2024mindeye2} introduce shared-subject models, enabling fMRI-to-image decoding with just one hour of data.

+In these representative methods, different network architectures are carefully designed, and the potential of cross-subject frameworks is also explored, thereby promoting brain decoding research and achieving positive progress under the PSPM paradigm.
+However, existing models still have some limitations, such as insufficient adaptability to new subjects and a heavy reliance on extensive scanning time.
+In contrast, we propose a cross-subject framework that reduces individual differences through frequency-domain distillation and applies cross-subject knowledge transfer, thereby minimizing the model's reliance on extensive data.